Guidelines and policies

 - Whilst SHW allows a flexible approach to bringing dogs to campus, it is important that staff are aware of the circumstances in which this is permitted.

-- At the discretion of Head of Unit or Director of Institute, as appropriate, it may be permitted to keep animals in rooms or offices.
+- At the discretion of Head of Unit or Director of School, as appropriate, it may be permitted to keep animals in rooms or offices.

 - Dogs must be controlled at all times and can only be kept in offices with the permission and the active approval of those sharing that general space, and on the understanding that approval may be withdrawn at any stage.